eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/step3.md

 kubectl create deployment demo --image={{ REGISTRY_HOST }}/springguides/demo --dry-run -o=yaml > deployment.yaml
 ```

-Patch the deployment to add image pull secrets for our private resgistry:
+Patch the deployment to add image pull secrets for our private registry:

 ```execute
 sed -i '/    spec:/a \      imagePullSecrets:\n      - name: registry-credentials' deployment.yaml
 ```

+Now create a service (TCP endpoint) for the application by appending to the YAML we already have:

 ```execute
 echo --- >> deployment.yaml